-Little is known about the herpetofauna of Carr House Meadows, although Common Frog (Rana temporaria), Common Toad (Bufo bufo) and Grass Snake (Natrix natrix) have all been recorded in the vicinity of the reserve.
+Little is known about the herpetofauna of Carr House Meadows, although Common Frog (Rana temporaria), Common Toad (Bufo bufo) and Grass Snake (Natrix natrix) have all been recorded in the vicinity of the reserve and Newts (Lissotriton sp.) are reported in adjacent garden ponds.
 The reserve provides excellent habitat for all three species but could be improved by the addition of a second pond to provide suitable breeding habitat for amphibians.
-This is will be created in field 6.
-Piles of rotting vegetation are necessary for breeding grass snake and will be created in field 7 during the period covered by this plan.
+This is proposed to be created in field 6.
+Piles of warmth-generating composting vegetation are necessary for breeding grass snake; consequently, discrete piles of mown grass cuttings will be created in field 7 during the period covered by this plan.